kant2002/SqlMarshal/README.md

 ## Managing connections

-Generated code do not interfere in the connection opening, closing process.
+Generated code does not interfere with the connection opening and closing.
 It is responsibility of developer to properly wrap code in the transaction and open connections.

 ```
 public partial class DataContext